Tooth Cavities Sandy Springs, GA

 Treating Tooth Cavities with Preventative Treatments

 As part of our comprehensive preventative oral health care, Proud Smiles offers a range of treatments to help prevent the development of tooth decay and other related oral health concerns.
-Children and adult patients who are more prone to tooth decay may consider some of the following preventative measures to help maintain their optimal oral health.
+Children and adult patients more prone to tooth decay may consider some of the following preventative measures to help maintain their optimal oral health.

 • Fluoride Varnish- Fluoride is one of the easiest ways to prevent tooth decay.
 Fluoride is simply painted onto the surfaces of the teeth and can be done after a regular tooth cleaning in our office.

-• Sealants- Sealants are typically used for our younger patients, but can be used for anyone.
+• Sealants- Sealants are typically used for our younger patients but can be used for anyone.
 They’re painted onto the molars of the teeth, as the various crevices and surfaces of those teeth make them more difficult to clean.
 The sealant is a thin layer of plastic material that provides another barrier against tooth decay.

 • Fluoride Gel Trays: Certain medications and systemic illnesses can cause dry mouth.
 Dry mouth can make you more likely to suffer from tooth decay.
 Trays and fluoride gel can be provided so that you can do more frequent fluoride treatments at home.